elementsinteractive/android-mobilization/README.md

 Mobilization, in military terminology, is the act of assembling and readying troops and supplies for war.
 ```

-This repository contains a number of libraries and collections of utilities to ready apps at Elements.
+This repository contains a number of libraries and collections of utilities to ready and supplement apps at Elements.

 #### Requirements